-Throughout 2022, our global primary insurance operations executed a global strategic initiative called The Arch Experience to deliver a superior customer experience.
-Through this intensive program for all employees in our worldwide insurance segment, led by executive leaders and peer promoters, we focused on a series of behaviors and standards to drive solutions-oriented communications with our customers.
-For example, one of the focused behaviors was "Be Passionate about the Voice of the Customer."
-As part of this training, topics such as "Listen intently and actively to understand our customer's evolving needs" were discussed.
-Through this focus on encouraging curiosity and engagement with our customers, we can better anticipate opportunities and act proactively to provide the best solutions to our clients.
-Our global insurance organization now aligns with these behavioral standards, which are embedded into the business.
+For the last three years, our global primary insurance operations embarked on a comprehensive strategic endeavor known as The Arch Experience, aimed at delivering an exceptional customer experience.
+This initiative involved an intensive program encompassing all employees within our worldwide insurance segment.
+It was spearheaded by our executive leadership team and supported by peer promoters.
+The program centered on promoting specific behaviors and standards geared toward enhancing solutions-oriented communication with our valued customers.
+For instance, one of the core behaviors emphasized was "Be Passionate about the Voice of the Customer."
+In 2023, training sessions delved into actively listening to, understanding and anticipating our customers' evolving needs.
+By promoting curiosity and meaningful engagement with our clients, we strengthen our ability to anticipate opportunities and take proactive measures to provide optimal solutions.
+Our global insurance organization now aligns with our overarching corporate values, integrating these fundamental behavioral standards into the fabric of our operations.

-For our insurance and mortgage products, customer interactions are generally handled through a limited number of specialized intermediaries, including professionally licensed brokers, agents, wholesalers, coverholders, administrators and mortgage originators, as applicable, who are instrumental in providing information and advisory assistance to existing and potential customers.
-These intermediaries are also generally involved in reviewing the policies and managing the insurance relationship following the policy's purchase.
-Policyholders are also encouraged to review the content wording carefully and to seek clarification as needed.
+For our insurance and mortgage products, customer interactions are generally handled through a limited number of specialized intermediaries, including professionally licensed brokers, agents, wholesalers, coverholders, administrators and, when relevant, mortgage originators.
+These experts, as applicable, are instrumental in providing information and offering advisory support to existing and prospective customers.
+These intermediaries also participate in the post-purchase phase by reviewing policies and overseeing the ongoing insurance relationship.
+Policyholders are also encouraged to review policy content carefully and, should inquiries arise, to seek clarification from these intermediaries.

-Our underwriters, sales employees and coverholders have regular contact with the intermediaries to confirm that their clear and comprehensive understanding of our products.
-The applicable underwriting business unit, communications group and legal department are all involved in preparing and reviewing communications distributed to current or prospective customers.
-Our communications are tailored to meet the customer's specific needs and vary based on the underlying product type and segment.
-The information we provide may include, among other things, the specific product and policy scope (including limits and deductibles as applicable), underwriting terms and conditions, pricing information, industry and exposure-related materials, risk management support and other general information about the company issuing the underlying policy, our brand and/or our financial strength, as well as information regarding how to make a claim and claims procedures, as applicable.
+Our underwriters, sales employees and coverholders maintain regular contact with the intermediaries to ensure they have a clear and comprehensive understanding of our product offerings.
+The applicable underwriting business unit, communications group and legal department are involved in preparing and reviewing communications distributed to current or prospective customers.
+Our communications are tailored to meet the customer's specific needs and vary depending on the specific product type and segment.
+The information we provide may include, among other things, the specific product and policy scope (including limits and deductibles as relevant), underwriting terms and conditions, pricing information, industry and exposure-related materials, risk management support and other general information about the company issuing the underlying policy, our brand and/or our financial strength and information regarding how to make a claim and claims procedures, as applicable.

 In our mortgage business, we work closely with lenders and industry associations to identify areas of opportunity to educate the public on our solutions and address common misconceptions about down payment requirements and the home-buying process.
-We understand that owning a home can be financially challenging, so we see immense value in participating in inclusive opportunities for the public to engage with experts at Arch and across the industry.
+We understand owning a home can be financially challenging, so we see immense value in participating in inclusive opportunities for the public to engage with experts at Arch and across the industry.

-On an ongoing basis, we provide educative materials on the role this part of our business plays in society.
+On an ongoing basis, we provide educational materials on the role this part of our business plays in society.
 We support the efforts of the U.S. Department of Housing and Urban Development ("HUD") to identify approved housing counseling agencies across states on its website.
 These programs advise people on the home-buying process, default prevention and credit management.
-By providing this consumer education, we facilitate consumer awareness of products and services and provide them with the knowledge and skills to improve their ability to manage risk.
+By providing this consumer education, we facilitate consumer awareness of products and services, and provide them with the knowledge and skills to improve their ability to manage risk.